unzew/apostles/charter.md

 In the event a council cannot convene enough of a majority to fill its seats, the Speaker of the Order will appoint members until a majority of the seats have been filled.

-In certain situations it may become necessary to take a vote of "No Confidence" against the Speaker and remove him or her from the position.
-If this occurs, the Council will appoint a majority-approved Speaker.
-Otherwise there are no term limits on the Speaker's office, the Speaker position is held for life or until the Speaker resigns or is voted out of office or become inactive for a period of 6 months.

 ### 2. Vice Speaker

 The Vice Speaker's position is obtained through nomination and appointment of a predecessor.
 The office of Vice Speaker will be considered the second point of contact for the Provincial Administrator of Orders in the event the Speaker cannot be contacted.
 The Vice Speaker will be the individual who attends provincial Councils of the Orders when the Speaker is not available.